WaseemALTamer/DiscordMusicPlayerYT/README.md

+This code is outdated use the "MusicPlayerOnVC" Repositry instead

 Install the requirements by going to cmd navigate to the files that you installed (\DiscordMusicPlayerYT) then run the command in the terminal:
                                     pip install -r requirements.txt